 School fees in New Zealand

-Although residents do not pay public school fees, some schools ask for a voluntary donations from parents, which can cost as much 1,500 NZD per child (but are mercifully usually a few hundred dollars).
+Although residents do not pay public school fees, some schools ask for voluntary donations from parents, which can cost as much 1,500 NZD per child (but is usually less than that).
 School costs, such as uniforms, sporting equipment, field trips and stationary can, however, cost as much as NZD 5,000 per year.
 Tuition at an elite private school can, on the other hand, cost as much as NZD 25,000 or NZD 37,000 if boarding costs are taken into account.

 International students who are not permanent residents are liable for higher fees than New Zealand residents at both state schools and some international schools – it is best to check with individual schools, as it can cost as much as 10,000 more a year for a non-permanent resident.